-During the period April 2018 to March 2019 five Staff Members attended the Training Programs of National Institute of Social Defense (NISD), New Delhi, conducted by Regional Resource & Training Centre (RRTC), East Zone-III, Odisha Region.
-The duration of the Training Programs ranged from 3 Days/5 Days/15 Days.
+During the period April 2019 to March 2020 two Staff Members attended the Training Programs of National Institute of Social Defense (NISD), New Delhi, conducted by Regional Resource & Training Centre (RRTC), East Zone-III, Odisha Region and RRTC, East Zone – II , Kolkata Samaritans.
+The duration of the Training Programs ranged from 2 Days to 3 Days.

 SENSITIZATION PROGRAM ON DRUG DE-ADDICTION & HIV AMONG COLLEGE STUDENTS